PA Route 51 to I-376

 Below is a brief description and map of the seven sections.

-- Section 53A1 - Begins at the existing PA Route 43 and PA Route 51 interchange and continues to north of Coal Valley Road in West Mifflin Borough.
+- Section 53A1 - Begins at the existing PA Route 43 and PA Route 51 interchange and continues to north of Coal Valley Road in Jefferson Hills Borough.

 - Section 53A2 - Begins north of Coal Valley Road and continues to north of Camp Hollow Road near Curry Hollow Road in West Mifflin Borough.